-Andrew Thornhill has won acclaim for his innovative use of water sensitive urban design, engineering climate change resilience into creative placemaking.
-Projects include major regeneration works in in Stratford, Newham with The Garden Quarter and Three Mills Green, Canning Town's Rathbone Market and Manor Road and Phase 1 of Silvertown and Millenium Mills dockside.
-Beyond London, he is working on 122ha Wellcome Genome Campus expansion in Cambridge and Dunsfold Garden Village masterplans.
-He is a chartered Landscape Architect and has been a Director of Churchman Thornhill Finch since 2010. www.churchmanthornhillfinch.co.uk
+Andrew Thornhill has 25 years of practice as a landscape architect, using contextual studies and natural systems as the basis of his design ethos.
+He has won acclaim for innovations in water sensitive urban design, engineering climate change resilience into creative placemaking.
+Works include New Garden Quarter, Stratford Canning Town's Rathbone Market and Manor Road, and most recently Silvertown and Millenium Mills dockside in Newham.
+In the rural context he is working on the Wellcome Genome Campus expansion in Cambridge and Dunsfold Garden Village in Surrey.

+www.churchmanthornhillfinch.co.uk